US factories register faster-than-expected growth in June

-WASHINGTON (AP) — American manufacturing expanded at an unexpectedly fast pace in June, another sign of strength for U.S. industry.
+WASHINGTON (AP) — American factories expanded at an unexpectedly fast pace in June, another sign of strength for U.S. industry.
+But U.S. manufacturing will have to contend in coming months with uncertainty over trade and a strengthening dollar.

 The Institute for Supply Management, a trade group of purchase managers, says its manufacturing index rose last month to 60.2.
 That's the highest level since February and up from 58.7 in May.
 Anything over 50 signals growth, and U.S. factories are on a 22-month winning streak.